Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab2/README.md

 ### 1.SSH into Dynatrace-Activegate terminal and install Activegate

+1. On the left navigation bar in Google Cloud, go to Kubernetes Engine -> VM instances
-1. Click on the SSH button and login to terminal
+2. Click on the SSH button on the dynatrace-activegate row and login to terminal
 2. Within Dynatrace, click on Deploy Dynatrace on the left menu
 3. Click on "Install Activegate" at the bottom of the page
 4. Click on "Linux"